The Lady in Red (1935 film): Plot

 The scene shifts to a rendition of the title song by a cockroach chorus.
 They are performing as the background singers to a lady cockroach, who performs as dancer.
 Her "red velvet gown" consists of a scarlet meat frill.
 The rest of the film is devoted to the attempts of a parrot to make off with the cockroach heroine.
 His plans are foiled by the hero.

+Home video release

+This cartoon was included as an extra on the Blu-ray release of the film Joe's Apartment.